Logo for: National Kidney Registry

 Disease or Medical Condition

-Kidney donors must be healthy, so potential donors may be disqualified if they have a serious medical condition, such as uncontrolled high blood pressure, diabetes, active or recently treated cancer, hepatitis, or acute or recurring infections.
+Kidney donors must be healthy, so you may be disqualified if you have a serious medical condition, such as uncontrolled high blood pressure, diabetes, active or recently treated cancer, hepatitis, or acute or recurring infections.

 Again, if you are interested in becoming a donor and have one of these conditions, don’t assume you will be rejected—let the transplant center make the decision.